mindymallory/PriceAnalysis/docs/09-ForecastingUseof.md

 Table 1 shows the top 10 importers of U.S. corn  for the 2014/2015 marketing year.
 Export totals are given in 1,000 metric ton units.
 Clearly Japan and Mexico are the dominant Importers of U.S. corn.
 The table shows that most countries rank has remained fairly stable across the marketing years shown.
 Columbia is an exception to this rule.
 It was ranked 17, 16, and 14 in 2012/2013, 2011/2012, and 2010/2011 marketing years respectively, but jumped to 3rd and 4th in the 2014/2015 and 2013/2014 marketing years.

-## Feed, and Residual
+## Feed and Residual

 The final use category is the most difficult to forecast because its quantity is derived, not estimated.
-What I mean is the USDA makes estimates of every other row in the balance sheet.
-Then, to ensure the numbers add up, they infer the Feed and Residual category.
+This means the USDA makes estimates of every other row in the balance sheet.
+Then, to ensure the numbers add up, they infer the Feed and Residual category by subtracting the other demand categories from supply.

  $Feed\&Residual = Production + Imports + Beginning Stocks - Ending Stocks - FoodSeed\&Industrial - Exports$